bruz-hgn/alx-system_engineering-devops/README.md

 This is  the repo for the 0x00.
-Shell, basics tasks.
+Shell basics tasks.